Improve CKD Chronic Kidney Disease With Nephrologist Sean Hashmi & Renal Dietitian Michele Crosmer With Plant Based Nutrition

 CD = certified dietitian (some states require certification on top of RD)

 Most people don’t know they have kidney disease.
+You can lose 90% of your kidney function and not feel any symptoms at all!
+One month of dialysis can be $110,000.
+So ask your dr at a yearly physical to run some kidney tests as part of the blood work.
 See below for labs to get checked with your yearly physical to keep an eye out for signs your kidneys are failing.
 If you don’t have a dr. willing to run the tests find one who will.
 Or get them on your own.
 So many places online now days will do it.
 A lot of Dr’s aren’t going to be proactive in treatment.
 Plan on doing a lot of the legwork.
-Find a dr willing to answer a lot of your questions and has an online portal to ask questions.
+Find a Dr willing to answer a lot of your questions and has an online portal to ask questions.
 Same goes for a dietitian.
-So are prob going to have to beg for a referral.
+You are prob going to have to beg for a referral.
 Then when you get a standard registered dietitian.
 They prob won’t tell you much.
 Just hand you a pamphlet and call it a day.
 You definitely want a renal dietitian & there aren’t that many of them.
-Many don’t take insurance, and they can be pricey.
+I think around 600 in America!
+Many / most don’t take insurance, and they can be pricey.
 I’ve seen a minimum charge of $3,500 for one.
-It’ snot easy coming up with that much cash when you are retired and on social security.
+It’s not easy coming up with that much cash when you are retired and on social security.

 Things to do to preserve and reduce kidney disease: